organisciak/dissertation/document/1_intro.md

 Problems of user quality get smoothed over when enough honest people collaborate, while problems stemming from perception biases in many cases will converge on the normative understanding of the task.
 However, by recovering a cleaner signal from human contributions, a system is reliant on less workers.
 Doing so thus helps keep system less affected by the ebbs and flows of motivating volunteers, or the costs of paying workers.
-Since the attention that contributors is not uniform across all items in a system, usually resembling an inverse power-law distribution [<!--TODO-->], understanding crowdsourced information with less aggregation means more of the middle of the distribution can be represented.
+Since the attention that contributors is not uniform across all items in a system, usually resembling an inverse power-law distribution [<!--TODO1-->], understanding crowdsourced information with less aggregation means more of the middle of the distribution can be represented.

 In other words, accounting for cognitive bias seeks to make each individual contribution more valuable.